contao/docs/docs/dev/reference/widgets/row-wizard.md

 ## Callback

-In some cases, you may not want to save any value if there is only one row and the first\* value is empty.
+In some cases, you may not want to save any value if there is only one row and the first [^1]/[^2] value is empty.
 You can implement your own save callback for this case:

 ```php